By Christina Moore

 Kelley couldn’t deny the truth of her words—or at least the possibility.
 “Much as I don’t want to admit it right now, I can understand why he felt that way.
 But I can’t tell you whether or not his fears would have come to pass, because I was never given the chance to make the choice.”

 They stopped once more, this time in front of the med center doors.
-“But you do, Jordan,” Tiessi told him.
+“But you can, Jordan,” Tiessi told him.
 “You have that chance right now.
 Forgive him, and let him prove to you how much he cares about you.”

 Kelley shook his head.
 “I don’t think I can do that, Tiessi.
 He kept a monumental secret from me—how can I forgive him for that?
 How can I risk my heart and my future on a man I can’t trust to tell me the whole truth?”